Improving Environmental Journalism

 Practical Tips

-Readers who respect environmental reporting need to communicate with journalists and editors and use the social web toolbox to tag, fave, blog, whatever the option is to amplify and interact with coverage.
+Readers who are keen on environmental reporting need to use the social web toolbox to tag, fave, blog, whatever the option is to amplify and interact with reliable and timely coverage.
+Bonus points for communicating directly with journalists and editors and providing helpful feedback.

 Readers passionate about environmental issues need to become reporters, citizen journalism, informing us of the news.